 Welcome!
-I am accepting new patients, ages 18 and older, for individual therapy and couples counseling using my online scheduling calendar.
+I am accepting new clients, ages 18 and older, for individual therapy and couples counseling.
 All appointment are provided by teletherapy (secure video).
-To schedule an appointment, please click the following button:
+To schedule a session, please choose from the following:

 I am in-network with PacificSource, First Choice Health Network PPO, Kaiser Permanente (“Added Choice”), and Samaritan Health Plans.
-For other insurances, you can see me as an out-of-network provider.
+For other insurances, you can be seen by me as an out-of-network provider.

 Should I use my Insurance for Therapy?

 Insurance plans require that I give them your clinical diagnosis for mental health care, as well as additional information regarding your treatment.
 To avoid this, I also offer private pay options for those wishing not to use their insurance for privacy reasons.

 “I appreciated your incredibly honest review of how patient privacy works.
 Instead of blanket statements, you explained the intricacies of the law as it affected you and your patients, and documented the steps you took to protect it.
 I found it quite refreshing to see somebody who is passionate about privacy.”

 Most people have a reservation about being diagnosed with a mental disorder, and understandably so.
 The problems in being identified in a world that tracks and labels everyone can directly impact our career, friends, family and our feelings of self-worth.
 What follows are the statements my patients have told me about their feelings on using insurance versus private pay.

 What follows are some of the actual statements my patients have said about using insurance, along with my thoughts on each.

 In order for your insurance to pay, you will need to be diagnosed has having a mental illness.